nmshd/documentation/_includes/scenarios/integrate/updating-identityattributes-of-yourself.md

 {% include properties_list.html %}

 Succeeding an Attributes allows you to update its value, while keeping all versions for a coherent history.
-This use case allows you to retrieve a list of all those versions for a specified Attribute.
+This use case allows you to retrieve a list of all those versions of the succession chain for a specified Attribute.

 <!-- TODO: link to attribute succession scenario -->